 - Prioritizes the feature to be tested the most.

-- Assess automation feasibility (checklist that contains various factors that can be used to determine whether to automate a test case).
+- Assess automation feasibility (a checklist that contains various factors that can be used to determine whether to automate a test case).

 - Describe the environment in which the test needs to be run.